Beilis affair: Vasily Cheberyak's testimony

-Additionally, Vera Cheberyak's husband, Vasily, testified that "about a week before Yushchinsky's body was found, Zhenya, returning from Zaitsev's estate, told him that two Jews in unusual attire visited Beilis.
+Additionally, Vera Cheberyak's husband, Vasily, testified that "about a week before Yushchinskyi's body was found, Zhenya, returning from Zaitsev's estate, told him that two Jews in unusual attire visited Beilis.
 Zhenya saw them praying.
 Immediately after the body was discovered, those Jews, according to Zhenya, left the apartment".
-Cheberyak also stated that "a few days before the body was found, roughly three or four days, Zhenya came home out of breath and (…) said that he and Andryusha Yushchinsky were playing on the clay-kneading machine at Zaitsev's brick factory, where Beilis saw him, chased him, while Beilis's sons stood somewhere in the factory and laughed.
+Cheberyak also stated that "a few days before the body was found, roughly three or four days, Zhenya came home out of breath and [...] said that he and Andryusha were playing on the clay-kneading machine at Zaitsev's brick factory, where Beilis saw him, chased him, while Beilis' sons stood somewhere in the factory and laughed.
 I don't know where Andryusha ran, and I didn't ask Zhenya about it."
-In later testimonies, however, two rabbis appeared, who, along with Beilis, allegedly grabbed and dragged Andrey in Zhenya's presence.
+In later testimonies, however, two rabbis appeared, who, along with Beilis, allegedly grabbed and dragged Yushchinskyi in Zhenya's presence.

-With this set of evidence (testimonies from the Shakhovskys, Kalyuzhny, Kozachenko, and V. Cheberyak), the case was finalized on January 5, 1912, and transferred to court for the first time.
+With this set of evidence (testimonies from the Shakhovskys, Kalyuzhny, Kozachenko, and Vera), the case was finalized on January 5, 1912, and transferred to court for the first time.

-Later, in March 1912, another fabricated testimony emerged from Beilis's cellmate.
-Convicted for forgery, Moisei Kulinich told Deputy Prosecutor Karbovsky that Beilis confessed to the murder; however, the falsification was so blatant that the prosecution did not pursue it in court.
+Later, in March 1912, another fabricated testimony emerged from Beilis' cellmate.
+Convicted for forgery, Moisei Kulinich told Deputy Prosecutor Karbovsky that Beilis confessed to the murder; however, the lie was so blatant that the prosecution did not pursue it in court.